 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined below.
-The Company has sufficient funds as at February 28, 2013 to settle its current accounts payable of \$76,715, and its long-term commitments on mineral claims as outlined in Note 6.
+The Company has sufficient funds as at February 28, 2014 to settle its current accounts payable of \$64,413, and its long-term commitments on mineral claims as outlined in Note 6.

-In the opinion of management, the working capital of \$814,840 at February 28, 2013 is sufficient to support the Company's normal operating requirements through its current reporting period.
+In the opinion of management, the working capital of \$310,716 at February 28, 2014 is sufficient to support the Company's normal operating requirements through its current reporting period.
 However, taking into consideration the Company's current cash position, volatile equity markets, global uncertainty in the capital markets and increasing cost pressures, the Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.

-The Company believes that external financing, likely in the form of equity offerings, will be required to complete its major exploration and development projects; however, it is not likely that there will be a need for financing until the first half of 2014.
+The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, , will be required to complete its major exploration and development projects; however, it is not likely that there will be a need for financing until the first half of 2015.

-13. CAPITAL MANAGEMENT
+12. CAPITAL MANAGEMENT

 The Company defines capital that it manages as its shareholders' equity.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the development of its mineral properties and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
-As at February 28, 2013, total managed capital was \$8,004,396 (2012 - \$8,380,377)
+As at February 28, 2014, total managed capital was \$7,738,603 (2013 - \$8,004,396)